- Location: Wisconsin

 There are a number of tests you will be required to pass.
 The first thing you will want to do is access a copy of the Commercial Driver's Manual.

-In order to be issued your CDL, you will be required to take and pass a two-part series of testing, which includes both a written and a road test.
+In order to be issued your CDL, you will be required to take and pass a series of testing, which includes both a written and a road test.

 The written knowledge test is the first section of the testing for a CDL.
 This test will determine your knowledge of the rules of driving a commercial vehicle, your knowledge of the laws as they apply to commercial vehicles, and your understanding of operating a commercial vehicle and the procedures required for safe operation.